sowcow/blog/content/posts/mean-streets.md

 ---

 I think the movie is meant to give general impressions, without making too many points.
-This means loose characters and plot are just what they are.
+This means that somewhat loose characters and plot are just what they are.
 I say characters and interactions are not meaningfully reducible because this is not The Irishman, where you have plenty of time to analyze.
 Mean Streets is a completely different world.